 As a Salesforce Administrator, it’s our responsibility to prevent this tech debt from happening in our organizations.
 We can’t just be updating our systems impulsively, though, because that may create more havoc than good.

-Further, when thinking on Build vs Buy, improving your system from the data stewardship perspective can simplify the decision making.
+Further, when thinking about Build vs Buy, improving your system from the data stewardship perspective can simplify the decision-making.
 Where a custom field is located may feel important at the moment, but it likely isn’t from a data perspective.
 From a data side, a custom field’s location doesn't solve too many significant problems.
-It also generally doesn’t play a role in long term business problems.
+It also generally doesn’t play a role in long-term business problems.
 So is it worth it, RIGHT NOW?

 How do you really go about it all?
 How do you stay on top of your game, especially when you’re trying to look out for your ENTIRE organization?

-At the core of the Build vs. Buy conversation is determining which solution best fits your needs as an organization, while meeting most of your other criteria (budget, training, timeline, etc).
-At the end of the day there is only one person who knows what your organization’s system needs… and they happen to sit at your desk!
+At the core of the Build vs. Buy, the conversation is determining which solution best fits your needs as an organization, while meeting most of your other criteria (budget, training, timeline, etc).
+At the end of the day, there is only one person who knows what your organization’s system needs… and they happen to sit at your desk!

 It’s you.
 You’re the one.
 No one took your chair.
 I promise.

-As the Salesforce Admin, there is no one that knows your organization’s needs like you do.
-From fielding constant requests and questions about your Salesforce solution, to learning new and innovative solutions, you know this operation.
+As the Salesforce Admin, there is no one that knows your organization’s needs as you do.
+From fielding constant requests and questions about your Salesforce solution to learning new and innovative solutions, you know this operation.
 As a result, there is no better person to be than your own customer.
-Whether it's for customer facing roles or for improvement for internal productivity, you know the needs and best focus for your organization.
+Whether it's for customer-facing roles or for improvement for internal productivity, you know the needs and best focus for your organization.
 Using our framework can even help improve the conversations that need to happen to implement those changes!